aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/README.md

 - Convert ONNX model to TensorRT engine **in runtime**.
 - Finally, inference using the engine file.

+> Note we provided two models: one if for image size 320x320 and the other one is 640x640.
+> We will load the corresponding model and convert to TensorRT engine based on the image size you specify.
 ## Why Convert to ONNX First?
 ONNX is an open format built to represent machine learning models.
 ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.